Create, Discover, Play

 What is it?

-Mead Public Library‘s makerspace, the Imaginarium, offers equipment that allows library visitors to digitize their VHS tapes, edit images in Photoshop, make jewelry or vinyl cutouts, and much more.
+Mead Public Library‘s makerspace, the Imaginarium, offers equipment that allows library visitors to 3D print, sew, digitize their VHS tapes, edit and digitize photos, make jewelry, and much more.

 Available equipment includes: Apple iMacs with Adobe Creative Suite software, Apple iPad Air 2 tablets, Canon PowerShot digital camera, Canon CanoScan flatbed scanner for photos and documents, digital video converter (VHS to DVD), GoPro action camera, Wacom Cintiq creative pen and touch display, Ultimaker 2 3D printer, Silhouette Cameo precision cutting machine, sewing machine, Arduino and Lilypad electronic prototyping kits, plus art, jewelry, papercrafting and other craft supplies.

 The Imaginarium is located in the northeast corner of the second floor.
 Equipment in the area may be used on a self-service basis whenever the library is open although children under age 14 must be with an adult and photo ID is required.
 At most times, personal instruction will not be available, however help from instructional books and videos will be offered.
 At certain scheduled times each month, there will be a staff member or volunteer to help users get started, and programs will also offer instruction in making with some equipment.

 DIGITAL MEDIA LAB

 Visit our sound-proof lab offering equipment for producing music, podcasts, videos and more.
 The lab is located in the third-floor Maas Teen Learning Center and is open to teens.
 Adults can access the lab during designated times starting in fall.
 Call 920-459-3400, ext.
 3440 for more details.

 Imaginarium Programs for 2017

 Check our events calendar for specific dates, times and details.